Are you struggling with losing weight after menopause?!

 - Just so you know I'm not always sparkly at this, at one point Kierstyn made creme brûlée twice in one week because she was trying to perfect it as part of an assignment from her chef school.
 That stuff is my FAV so I had small dish.
 Thankfully it's not TOO bad as far as desserts go, because it has so many healthy fats to lower the glycemic index, plus she made it with maple syrup instead of refined sugar.
 This would’ve been fine but after a couple days no one ate up the big dish still in the fridge so I scarfed it down and enjoyed every bite!
 I also had a few lower-carb berries on top: blueberries and raspberries.

-- Last night for dinner Kierstyn made hollandaise sauce for a school project and the family had it with cinnamon rolls too, but here was my plate (plus we had this Napa salad), it's not like eating this way is a hardship guys!
+- Last night for dinner Kierstyn made hollandaise sauce for another school project and the family had it with cinnamon rolls too, but here was my plate (plus we had this Napa salad)–it's not like eating this way is a hardship!

 - Watch my stories on Facebook (@KellytheKitchenKop) and/or Instagram (@KitchenKop), where I’ll often post what the family and I are eating.